-Pratt’s Wayne Woods offers 58 acres of the finest fishing in the county at Pickerel Lake, Catfish Pond, Horsetail Pond, Beaver Slough and Harrier Lake, which is catch-and-release only.
-The District periodically stocks all but Beaver Slough with channel catfish and largemouth bass, but all five contain several popular species.
+Pratt’s Wayne Woods offers 58 acres of the finest fishing in the county at Pickerel Lake, Catfish Pond, Horsetail Pond, Beaver Slough and Harrier Lake (smallmouth bass catch-and-release only; size and creel limits all other fish).
+All five lakes contain largemouth bass, catfish and other popular species; Pickerel Lake contains rainbow trout as well.